course-dprep/online-groceries-impact-healthiness/README.md

 ## Repository overview
 - README.md
+- deliverables: used for dataprep class.
+The deliverables provide an updated markdown file and knitted pdf file for each week
 - data: raw data used in the project
 - gen: generated files resulting from R code
 - src:  source code (.R) needed to analyse data & print results